DDSA: Dual-Domain Strategic Attack for Spatial-Temporal Efficiency in Adversarial Robustness Testing: Experiments

 \textbf{XAI enables precise spatial targeting.} To demonstrate the effectiveness of Integrated Gradients in identifying critical regions, we conducted targeted pixel perturbation experiments on high-quality images of VOC dataset.
 Fig.~\ref{fig:XAI_attack} shows a representative case where a train image originally classified with 96.81\% confidence is successfully misclassified as a person with 97.06\% confidence through targeting perturbation, validating that XAI can precisely locate critical pixels with maximum influence on classification decisions.

-\textbf{Spatial reduction preserves effectiveness.} To quantify the relationship between the spatial coverage of XAI-identified critical regions and attack success rates, we simulated image processing systems across multiple datasets and systematically varied pixel coverage from 100\% down to 40\%.
-The results in Table \ref{tab:ASR_combined} demonstrate the effectiveness of critical pixel targeting, with attacks maintaining exceptional performance despite dramatic spatial reductions.
-PGD-based methods prove particularly robust, with PGD-60 preserving over 98\% success rates even when targeting only 40\% of image pixels, validating that XAI-guided identification of critical regions enables substantial spatial efficiency gains without compromising attack effectiveness.
-The consistency of these findings across both CIFAR-10 and Fashion-MNIST datasets confirms the generalizability of our approach across diverse classification scenarios.
+\textbf{Spatially efficient XAI-guided targeting preserves attack effectiveness.} To quantify the relationship between spatial coverage of XAI-identified critical regions and attack success, we evaluate image classification systems across multiple datasets while systematically reducing the perturbed area from 100\% to 40\%.
+As shown in Table~\ref{tab:ASR_combined}, attacks maintain exceptionally high success rates despite dramatic spatial reduction, demonstrating the effectiveness of targeting XAI-identified pixels.
+PGD-based methods are particularly robust, with PGD-60 preserving over 98\% success even when perturbing only 40\% of image pixels.
+Moreover, comparative analysis against random pixel selection (Fig.~\ref{fig:loss_chart}) shows that XAI-guided perturbations consistently induce higher classifier loss across all attack areas, confirming that the observed spatial efficiency arises from principled feature attribution rather than arbitrary pixel reduction.
+The consistency of these results across both CIFAR-10 and Fashion-MNIST further validates the generalizability of our approach across diverse classification scenarios.